annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/forloop.jpg)

 ### Step 4: Clean your Dataframe
-Once you have created your dataframe you will need to clean it up before you can use it.
-In my dataset it didn’t recognize most of the scores as numbers so I changed it to numeric.
-I also decided to take out any players that were cut or didn’t finish all 4 rounds of the tournament.
-Some other common things you might need to do is to deal with missing values, outliers, or duplicates.
-You might also want to change the formatting or even create a new column based on your current ones.
-Here is what my cleaned dataframe looks like:

 Once your dataframe is created, it’s time to clean it up so it’s ready for analysis.
 In my dataset, I noticed that many scores weren’t recognized as numeric values, so I converted the columns to integers.
-I also filtered out any players who were cut or didn’t finish all four rounds of the tournament.
+I also filtered out any players who were cut or didn’t finish all four rounds of the tournament so there were no missing values.

-Some other common cleaning steps might include handling missing values, identifying and addressing outliers, or removing duplicate entries.
+Some other common cleaning steps might include identifying and addressing outliers, or removing duplicate entries.
 You may also want to change formatting or create new factors based on your current columns.

 Here’s what my cleaned dataframe looks like: